Article Title: Return to the Primary Acute Care Service Among Patients With Multiple Myeloma on an Acute Inpatient Rehabilitation Unit

 Discussion Author: Lanah Koh, OMS-II, Touro College of Osteopathic Medicine

-What role does a physiatrist play in the medical care of patients with
+- What role does a physiatrist play in the medical care of patients withmultiple myeloma?

-What would be the possible explanation for higher mortality in patients
+- What would be the possible explanation for higher mortality in patientswho transferred back to the primary acute care service for unplannedtreatment?

 LEARN MORE by downloading the article: